How to Remove Metadata from PDF Files A Complete Guide

 Text

 When you share a PDF, you're often sharing more than just the visible text and images.
-Tucked away inside the file is a digital footprint called metadata, and removing it is a crucial step for protecting your privacy.
-The process can be straightforward, using tools built right into your operating system or dedicated software like Adobe Acrobat, to scrub details like author names, creation dates, and editing history.
+Tucked inside is metadata, and removing it helps protect your privacy.
+The process can be straightforward, using tools built right into your operating system or dedicated software like Adobe Acrobat, to scrub details such as author names, creation dates, and editing history.

 Why Your PDF Files Contain Hidden Data